yunalee0206/comp413_backend/README.md

 # COMP 413 Backend

+**NOTE: To deploy the app, the code was modified so you no longer need to cd into the backend directory**

 To run the app, open the terminal and type these commands:

 Build and run the code using maven: